msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 ![Scan button](/docs/coldchain/images/equipment_scan_error.png)

 If you do, don't panic!
-Head over to the [Barcode Scanners](/docs/administration/devices/#barcode-scanners) section of the `Admin` documentation and configure a scanner before continuing.
+Head over to the [Barcode Scanners](/docs/settings/devices/#barcode-scanners) section of the `Settings` documentation and configure a scanner before continuing.

 Once you have a scanner connected - you can click the `Scan` button and scan a QR code.
 If a match is found when you scan, you'll be taken to the detail page for that cold chain equipment item.
 If not, you'll see a notification telling that no match was found.